ElemeFE/element/examples/docs/en-US/notification.md

 | offset | offset from the top edge of the screen.
 Every Notification instance of the same moment should have the same offset | number | — | 0 |

 ### Methods
-`Notification` and `this.$notify` returns the current Message instance.
+`Notification` and `this.$notify` returns the current Notification instance.
 To manually close the instance, you can call `close` on it.
 | Method | Description |
 | ---- | ---- |
 | close | close the Notification |